ethers-io/ethers.js/README.md

 - Add test cases for both expected and unexpected input
 - Any new features need to be supported by us (issues, documentation, testing), so anything that is overly complicated or specific may not be accepted

-If in doubt, please start an issue, and we can have a nice public discussion. :)
+In general, please start an issue before beginning a pull request, so we can have a public discussion. :)

 Donations